Second Adult Rebate

 You do not need to be on a low income yourself.

-See who is disregarded from paying council tax at our Council Tax Discounts and Disregards page.
+See who is disregarded from paying Council Tax in our discounts and exemptions section

 If the second adult living with you claims the following benefits you may be eligible for a 25% refund on you council tax bill.